patelmuqarrab/Python-projects-/README.md

 # Python-projects-
-This repository contains some basic and intermediate python projects
+This repository contains python projects
+You are welcome to read, use, or admire them 😊